JuulLabs/kable/README.md

 | D2 |             | `f484e2db-2efa-4b58-96be-f89372a3ef82`                                             |
 | D3 | "Example"   | `8d7798c7-15bd-493f-a935-785305946870`,<br/>`67bebb9e-6372-4de6-a7bf-e0384583929e` |

-To have peripherals D1 and D3 emitted during a scan, you could use the following `predicates`:
+To have peripherals D1 and D3 emitted during a scan, you could use the following `filters`:

 ```kotlin
 val scanner = Scanner {